Paid Holiday Time Off

-If your position requires you to have student status as a condition of employment, you aren't eligible for paid holiday leave.
-For more information see the university's Handbook of Operating Procedures.
+If your position requires you to have student status as a condition of employment, you aren't eligible for paid holiday time off.
+For more information, please see the university's Handbook of Operating Procedures.

 How holidays are determined